MicahElliott/pacrat/README.md

 - `doc` — short description
 - `details` — usually a link to project homepage
 - `cmd` — the main CLI command that gets installed (its presence indicates it's already installed)
+- `file` — used instead of `cmd` for special cases where no command is installed
 - `path` — a `PATH` entry that will be added to your running shell and its RC file

 Installer modes (most override each other depending on OS):

 - `clone` — use `git` to pull down source and keep up-to-date; overrides all
+- `clonedest` — set a specific clone destination to override `PACRAT_CLONE`
 - `brew` — used when on a MacOS system and brew present
 - `dnf` — used when on a RedHat-family system
 - `apt` — used when on a Debian-family system